cylixlee/pylon-cli/README.md

 In the current project directory, Pylon looks for `.py` files.
 If a `pyproject.toml` file exists in the current directory, all `.py` files are treated as project scripts and share a common virtual environment managed by the project dependencies.

 In the user scripts directory, Pylon looks for both simple scripts (`.py` files directly in `~/.pylon`) and project scripts (directories containing `pyproject.toml` and `.py` files).
-For project scripts in the user directory, each `.py` file is treated as a separate script with its own virtual environment.
+For project scripts in the user directory, all `.py` files in the same project directory share a common virtual environment.

 ### Virtual Environment Management